shekhargulati/52-technologies-in-2016/36-webpack/README.md

 ### requiring CSS

-In the html shown above, you will notice that we are loading our stylesheet `/css/style.css`.
+In the HTML shown above, you will notice that we are loading our stylesheet `/css/style.css`.
 As I said before, webpack can be used not only with JavaScript but with other static assets like CSS.
 Remove the reference of `/css/style.css` from `index.html`.
 We will require the CSS in `profile.js` as shown below.

 ```javascript
 require('../css/style.css');